 In another common example, you may agree to use a credit card to buy services for someone else.
 (This might happen if you buy airline tickets for someone.)
 The credit card company may question the transaction because it doesn't want the liability if you refuse to pay.
 You might need to write a letter of indemnity to the credit card company stating that you agree to pay the charges.

 In another more personal example, your neighbor might want to borrow your truck to do some moving.
 You are concerned that the truck might be damaged or that the items being moved might be damaged and you might have liability.
 You could ask your neighbor to sign a letter of indemnity stating that you would be held harmless and that the neighbor would pay for all damage in case the truck or the items are damaged.
 (Yes, insurance might come into this example, but you might not want to have to file an insurance claim.)

 Letters of indemnity are common in shipping.
 A shipment may arrive at a customer's location but no bill of lading is available to check against the list of items in the shipment.
 The customer may be reluctant to accept the shipment because they have no way of knowing if it's complete.
-A letter of indemnity would be written in this case to assure the customer that they would not suffer a loss if something is missing.
+A letter of indemnity would assure the customer that they would not suffer a loss if something is missing.

 Who Signs and Witnesses a Letter of Indemnity

 The two parties should sign the document, of course.

 If a letter of indemnity relates to a business matter, make sure that your business - not you personally - is named in the letter.
 Sign with your title in the company (for example, sign as "Carla Carerra, President") to make it clear that the company is a party to the agreement.

 It's also a good idea to have witnesses or to get a notary public to verify the signatures.
 The verification would be important if you need to take the document to court.